 - Transcutaneous electrical nerve stimulation (TENS)

 - Diet changes to include more important vitamins & minerals

 In cases where neuropathies are caused by pressure on the nerves, such as from tumors, surgical intervention may be necessary in order to reduce the pressure.

-If you would like to learn more about treatment for peripheral neuropathy and other nerve conditions, please contact the Diagnostic Pain Center today.
-To schedule an appointment with pain management physician, Dr. Robert S. Marks or Dr. Sauman A. Rafii, please call (512) 981-7246 or click on the appointment request button below.
+If you would like to learn more about treatment for peripheral neuropathy and other nerve conditions, please contact the Diagnostic Pain Center in Austin today.
+To schedule an appointment with our providers, please call (512) 981-7246 or click on the appointment request button below.